frameworklori/LORI-0Plus1-Infinity/Alternative Mathematical Thinking Manifesto.md

 3. **Mathematics as Metaphor**
    - Beyond logical computation, equations are **civilizational mirrors**.
    - Each formula may reveal a **principle of permanence, transformation, or renewal**.

+# The universe does not return to zero.
+Zero represnets a reset state- a point of renewal-rather than a state of emptiness.

 ---